-After Abraham Lincoln was elected president of the United States of America in 1860, seven slaveholding states — the so-called Deep South or Cotton Seven states — declared that they were “dissolving the Union.”
+After Abraham Lincoln was elected president in 1860, seven slaveholding states — the so-called Deep South or Cotton Seven states — declared that they were “dissolving the Union.”
 They “seceded” from the USA to form the Confederate States of America (CSA).
-Eventually, circumstances led the USA and CSA to go to war, after which four other slave states joined the Cotton Seven as members of the fledging Confederate States.
+Eventually, circumstances led the USA and CSA to go to war, after which four other slave states joined the the fledgling Confederacy.
 That war between the USA and CSA would last more than four bloody years.

 The seceding states, desiring to uphold the declarative tradition of the American colonists, issued their own declarations of independence, which many refer to today as secession declarations.
 These declarations offer valuable insight into why the breakaway states sought to form a separate nation.

 A review of the secession declarations from the original seceding states discovers a common theme: they dissolved the Union over concerns that the incoming Lincoln administration was a sectional party (that is, a party that was partial to people in the Northern free states) which threatened the institution of slavery, racial supremacy, and the very future of white civilization in the South.